FAQ

 My device is constantly registering off-center hits!!

-DruML is trained to detect the distance from the center that each strike is, but based on tuning/differences in software/etc, you likely will want to set the positional gain to match your playing preferences.
+DruML is trained to detect the distance from the center that each strike is, but based on tuning/differences in software/etc, you likely will want to set the positional gain to match your playing preferences and VST software.
 This can be done via the web configuration tool.

 When using VSTs that do not support positional sensing, but do have a concept of off-center hits, you can still use the CC positional gain parameter to make this easier or harder to trigger.